ejb1987/Option/README.md

 You can use this script in a Jupyter Notebook or as a standalone Python script.
 Below is a guide on how to run the script.

 ### Running the Script
-1. Open the Jupyter notebook Option.ipynb.
+1. Open the Jupyter Notebook Option.ipynb.
 2. Run the cells in the notebook sequentially to perform stock option pricing, and implied volatility calculation, and to plot the volatility smile.

 ## Functionality Overview